djgroen/student-resources/docs/_build/html/_sources/onboarding_orientation.md.txt

 * **Why We Use Slack:**
   - Slack is the primary tool for team communication and collaboration.
   - It allows for real-time messaging, file sharing, and quick discussions across various channels.
+  - NOTE: Messages on Slack disappear after 90 days so it should not be used for archiving purposes (e.g. storing papers or important debugging discussions).

 * **Expectations for Using Slack:**
-  - **Be Responsive**: Check messages regularly and respond promptly during working hours.
+  - **Be Responsive**: Check messages regularly and try to respond within a day.
   - **Use Channels Effectively**:
     - Post messages in the appropriate channels (e.g., #general, #project-updates).
     - Use direct messages for private or sensitive discussions.